-When the HTTP(S) proxy is active, make sure that the DNS server of your LANCOM R&S[®] Unified Firewall is able to correctly resolve the domains to be accessed.
-Furthermore, import the HTTP(S) Proxy CA of your LANCOM R&S[®] Unified Firewall as a trusted CA into the browsers of all clients.
+When the HTTP(S) proxy is active, make sure that the DNS server of your LANCOM R&S®Unified Firewall is able to correctly resolve the domains to be accessed.Furthermore, import the HTTP(S) Proxy CA of your LANCOM R&S®Unified Firewall as a trusted CA into the browsers of all clients.

-Input field Description 1/0 A slider switch indicates whether the HTTP(S) proxy is active (I) or inactive (0).
+Input field Description 1/0 A slider switch indicates whether the HTTP(S) proxy is active (I) or inactive (O).
 Click the slider switch to toggle the state of this service regardless of the configured proxy modes.
 The HTTP(S) proxy is deactivated by default.
 Activating or deactivating the HTTP(S) proxy will also activate or deactivate the FTP proxy.
 Plain HTTP Proxy To deactivate the HTTP proxy, select the "Disable Proxy" option.
-If you choose Transparent , your LANCOM R&S [®] Unified Firewall automatically forwards all requests which arrive on port 80 (HTTP) through the proxy (default setting).
-If you choose Intransparent , the HTTP proxy of your LANCOM R&S [®] Unified Firewall must explicitly be addressed on port 10080.
-HTTPS Proxy To deactivate the HTTPS proxy, select the Disable Proxy option.
-You can configure the HTTP(S) proxy independently from the HTTP proxy.
-If you select Transparent , your LANCOM R&S [®] Unified Firewall forwards all requests which arrive on port 443 (HTTPS) automatically through the proxy (default setting).
+If you choose Transparent , your LANCOM R&S ® Unified Firewall automatically forwards all requests which arrive on port 80 (HTTP) through the proxy (default setting).
+If you choose Intransparent , the HTTP proxy of your LANCOM R&S ® Unified Firewall must explicitly be addressed on port 10080.
+HTTPS Proxy To deactivate the HTTPS proxy, select the Disable Proxy option. (i) You can configure the HTTP(S) proxy independently from the HTTP proxy.
+If you select Transparent , your LANCOM R&S ® Unified Firewall forwards all requests which arrive on port 443 (HTTPS) automatically through the proxy (default setting).
 If you choose Intransparent , the HTTP(S) proxy of R&S Unified Firewall must explicitly be addressed on port 10443.
 Proxy CA The CA is used by the HTTP(S) proxy to generate the pseudo certificates.
-Depending on the certificate type, the LANCOM R&S [®] Unified Firewall will make a proposal on which certificates are useful and which are not.
+Depending on the certificate type, the LANCOM R&S ® Unified Firewall will make a proposal on which certificates are useful and which are not.
+The CA will only be shown if HTTPS Proxy is set to Transparent or Intransparent .
+Client Authentication Only available if Plain HTTP Proxy or HTTPS Proxy are set to Intransparent : Select this check box to enable HTTP(S) client authentication using the LANCOM R&S ® Unified Firewall user management.
+When you enable Client Authentication , the FTP proxy will be disabled.
+In that case, a warning will be displayed.